John J. Carty

 Carty had joined AIEE (IEEE’s predecessor) in 1890, but only presented his first paper before the AIEE in 1906.
 Titled “Telephone Engineering,” it was a broad essay on the responsibilities, and ethics of telephone engineers, or by inference, engineers in general.

 In 1915, concerned that the United States might find itself drawn into the Great War that had already begun in Europe, Carty offered his and the Bell System’s communications expertise to both the U.S. Navy and Army, and began planning for the military’s possible communication needs.
 Carty took leave from AT&T to become a Major in the U.S. Army Signal Corps.
 Once the U.S. joined the war in 1917, Carty was able to quickly put in place the plans he had developed for the Signal Corps to construct a state-of-the-art telephone and telegraph system for the U.S Army Expeditionary Force – a system far more advanced than any Europe had seen.
-Within a few months, he had brought 4525 Bell System employees into the Signal Corps to successfully implement his plan, as well as groups of the Bell System’s female operators to actually operate the system from switchboards located safely away from the actual lines of battle.
-For his Service, the United States Army awarded Carty the Rank of Brigadier General in the Officers Reserve Corps in 1921.
+Within a few months, he had brought 4,525 Bell System employees into the Signal Corps to successfully implement his plan, as well as groups of the Bell System’s female operators to actually operate the system from switchboards, some quite close to the front line.
+For his service, the United States Army awarded Carty the Rank of Brigadier General in the Officers Reserve Corps in 1921.

 Carty became a fellow of the AIEE in 1912, and the eighth recipient of the AIEE’s highest award, the Edison Medal, in 1917.
 Carty was the second telephone engineer to be so honored, following only Alexander Graham Bell himself.
 Carty was also awarded the Franklin Medal (1916), and the John Fritz Medal (1928).
 The Emperor of Japan decorated him with the Order of the Rising Sun in 1909, and with the Imperial Order of the Sacred Treasure in 1912, in recognition of his achievements as an engineer, and in view of the services he rendered to the Japanese government in connection with electrical engineering matters.
 He was also a member of the Society for the Promotion of Engineering Education, the Society for the Promotion of Industrial Education, the New York Electrical Society, and the Society of Arts.